 Honorable J. Thomas Kirkman (Ret.)

-First Justice, Edgartown District Court; Former Director of the Domestic Violence Prosecution Unit of the Cape and Islands District Attorney, Member of the Massachusetts Bar Association, the Barnstable County Bar Association, the Nam Vets of Hyannis of Massachusetts, the Cape Organization for the Rights of the Disabled, the Town of Falmouth's No Place for Hate Committee, Governing Board of the Cape Cod Council of Churches, and the Society for Community Ministries, Unitarian Universalist Association.
+Retired First Justice, Edgartown District Court; Former Director of the Domestic Violence Prosecution Unit of the Cape and Islands District Attorney, Member of the Massachusetts Bar Association, the Barnstable County Bar Association, the Town of Falmouth's No Place for Hate Committee, Governing Board of the Cape Cod Council of Churches, and the Society for Community Ministries, Unitarian Universalist Association.

 Trafficking Intervention Project Advocate at Beth Israel Medical Center; Domestic Violence Advocate at Massachusetts General Hospital; Postulant for Holy Orders in the Episcopal Diocese of Massachusetts

 Adjunct Faculty, Boston University School of Theology

 Sr. Advisor, Center for Biomedical System Design & NEWDIGS, Tufts Medical Center (Retired)

 Masters of Public Health Student at the Harvard T.H.
 Chan School of Public Health